kristen1286/home_sales/README.md

 ---
 ## 🏠Background <a name="background"></a>

-use your knowledge of SparkSQL to determine key metrics about home sales data.
-Then you'll use Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.
+UsedSparkSQL to determine key metrics about home sales data.
+Then used Spark to create temporary views, partition the data, cache and uncache a temporary table, and verify that the table has been uncached.

 ---
 ## 🏠Part 1: Challenge Layout <a name="layout"></a>